 Some experiences with VRI have been great while others have been terrible where connection is not stable.
 There are instances where the interpreter arrives on time whereas in other cases the interpreter does not.
 Quality differs in different locations, for example: patients in the North are told that they can’t have in-person interpreter as it is too expensive.

-PLS: Any request that involves travel needs to go through PLS and not Wavefront.
+PLS: Any request that involves lengthy travel needs to go through PLS and not Wavefront.
 There are criteria that is used to support interpreting services in the North.
 If a request is made from a facility that has VRI, they are encouraged to use VRI depending on the situation like the duration of the call or follow-up meeting.

 Having access as well as standardized information is important which will come with educating people of their rights.